MAAV-Software/mission9-2022/docs/Onboarding.md

 **Note: Successfully completing this part of the onboarding project would seriously improve the software stack so thank you for your work!!**

 ## Simple Computer Vision
+First, set up the camera used in simulation by following along with [this documentation](./SimCamera.md)

-Ask Drew, still working out some stuff.
+Next, Ask Drew, still working out some stuff.

 \
 \